 Originally from Gorleston-on-Sea in Norfolk, Maxim studied with Maja Passchier before moving to the Yehudi Menuhin School to study with Thomas Carroll.
 He currently studies at the Royal College of Music with Professor Melissa Phelps, where he is the Herbert Howells & Thomas Fielden Scholar.
 Maxim is also a Hattori Foundation Junior Award recipient and has participated in masterclasses with leading cellists including Steven Isserlis, Heinrich Schiff, Julian Lloyd Webber, Paul Katz and Guy Johnston.

 Also a passionate chamber musician, Maxim has performed in many of the leading venues across the UK and Europe including St. Johns Smith Square, Wigmore Hall, Concertgebouw (Amsterdam) and Berlin Konzerthaus.
 He has also appeared at festivals all across Europe including the International Pau Casals Festival, Klosters Music Festival, Lewes Chamber Music Festival and the Lewes Chamber Music Festival.

-Maxim is grateful to the Young Classical Artists Trust (YCAT) for their generous support in their aftercare scheme for BBC Young Musician finalists.
+Maxim is grateful to the Young Classical Artists Trust for their generous support in their aftercare scheme for BBC Young Musician finalists.